OleksiiKova/hangman/README.md

 4. Connect the Heroku app to the repository on GitHub.
 5. Enter the name repository, click Search and click Connect.
 6. Click Deploy Branch.

+## Credits

+My first step was to watch some hangman game videos on YouTube, like this by [Shaun Halverson](https://www.youtube.com/watch?v=pFvSb7cb_Us&t=2s) or this one by [MobileDevSchool](https://www.youtube.com/watch?v=WV2zPAVRekY), to get an idea of how to set the game up.
+Then in preparation for my coding process, I created a flowchart to visualize the game logic.
+When the logic was clear, I started to code step-by-step.